Vyral/jorge-gonzalez/_posts/2020-08-27-q-is-now-a-good-time-to-buy.md

 7:51 — Altering your offer to make it more competitive is never something you should regret&nbsp;

-If you have questions about what other strategies to employ as a buyer in this hot seller’s market, or you’re ready to enter the market but want expert representation, please reach out to me.
-I’m always ready to help you achieve your real estate goals, no matter what market we find ourselves in.
+If you have questions about what other strategies to employ as a buyer in this hot seller’s market or you’re ready to enter the market but want expert representation, please reach out to me.
+I’m always ready to help you achieve your real estate goals, no matter what the market is doing.